 Ever so slowly, an uneasiness began to creep over Trevor.

 Beverly continued.
 “This afternoon I was going to take Chet to the company that does the restoration.
-I had planned to have him choose which photos he wanted restored.
+I had planned to have him choose which photos he wanted to be restored.
 Since his mother is deceased, those damaged photos are the only memories he has of his father.”

 Beverly shook her head and walked away, leaving the community service worker feeling an emotion he had never experienced before; guilt.